bioinformatics-centre/AsmVar/README.md

 Contribution
 ------------
-The AsmVar is developed for the DanishPanGenome project in the GenomeDK platform.
+The AsmVar is initially developed for the DanishPanGenome project in the GenomeDK platform.
 The AsmVar framework construction, applications, statistical methods and the evaluation protocols are established by [Siyang Liu](https://github.com/SiyangLiu) and [Shujia Huang](https://github.com/ShujiaHuang), Junhua Rao and [Weijian Ye](https://github.com/WeijianYe) led by [Siyang Liu](https://github.com/SiyangLiu) and [Shujia Huang](https://github.com/ShujiaHuang).
 The coding contributions for different modules are written in the source code title.
 Most of the initial codes are written in C++, python and perl by [Shujia Huang](https://github.com/ShujiaHuang) and perl, python and R by [Siyang Liu](https://github.com/SiyangLiu)(All modules especially SV discovery and genotyping), Junhua Rao (especially SV mechanism), [Weijian Ye](https://github.com/WeijianYe) (especially Ancestral state and Novel sequence) .
 [Shujia Huang](https://github.com/ShujiaHuang) and [Siyang Liu](https://github.com/SiyangLiu) take charge of the software architecture and the efficiency of the algorithms.
-The AsmVar is under active development at the moment, dedicated to provide population-scale exact breakpoint variants called from de novo assemblies.
-This work is supervised by [Anders Krogh](http://www.binf.ku.dk/staff/?pure=en/persons/8330), Xun Xu, Jun Wang with critical input and suggestions from Mikkel Schierup, Simon Rasmussen, Palle V Fredsted, and Soren Besenbacher and José MG Izarzugaz.
+The work is supervised by [Anders Krogh](http://www.binf.ku.dk/staff/?pure=en/persons/8330), Jun Wang and Xun Xu.

 ## LICENSE
 Released under the [MIT License](http://opensource.org/licenses/MIT)